-The findings from the field study are divided in seven parts.
-It starts by giving a summary about the state of the factories in the survey (4.1), then describes the common nature among the closed factories found in the survey (4.2) and explains the social compliance status regarding wage and operational hour in those factories (4.3).
-After than the survey findings disclosed how many factories were inspected among the respondent factories (4.4) and what were the closing years of these factories (4.5).
-Then, the reasons of closure mentioned by the respondents are given out and categorized (4.6).
+The findings from the study are presented in seven parts.
+It starts by giving a summary of the state of the factories in the survey (4.1).
+It then describes the common nature of the closed factories found in the survey (4.2) and explains the social compliance status regarding wage and operational hour in those factories (4.3).
+After that, the survey shows how many factories were inspected among the respondent factories (4.4) and what were the closing years of these factories (4.5).
+Then, the reasons of closure mentioned by the respondents are discussed (4.6).
 Finally, the major reasons of closure are explained through the short run shut down decision of firms (4.7)